nextgis/docs_toolbox/source/tools.rst

 Outputs:

+*  Forest declaration in PDF file, handy to read.
 *  Zip archive with XML file of forest declaration and supplement 3 and 4 in PDF format.

 Launch tool: https://toolbox.nextgis.com/operation/ForestDeclaration2